godot-nim/demo/addon_template/README.md

 # demo/addon_template

-Blank addon template for quick start
+Blank template to demonstrate addon structure.
+May change in the future.